wesselb/lab/docs/_build/html/_sources/readme.rst.txt

 A generic interface for linear algebra backends: code it once, run it on any backend

-*Note:* LAB requires TensorFlow 2.
+*Note:* LAB requires Python 3.6 or higher and TensorFlow 2 if TensorFlow is used.

 -  `Installation <#installation>`__
 -  `Basic Usage <#basic-usage>`__